DashyDashOrg/pandas-llm/README.md

-# pandas-llm
+# pandas-LLM

+## Introduction
 pandas-llm is a lightweight Python library that extends pandas to allow querying datasets using OpenAI prompts.
-This powerful tool leverages the natural language processing capabilities of OpenAI to offer intuitive, language-based querying of your pandas dataframes.
+This powerful tool leverages the natural language processing capabilities of OpenAI to offer intuitive, language-based querying of your Pandas dataframes.

+## Key Features
+- **Natural Language Querying**: With pandas-llm, you can execute complex Pandas queries using natural language prompts.
+Instead of writing code, you can express your query in plain language and obtain the desired results.

+- **Seamless Integration**: The library seamlessly integrates with your existing Pandas workflow.
+You can continue using normal Pandas functions and syntax while leveraging the added capability of natural language queries.

+- **Efficiency and Performance**: pandas-LLM is designed to deliver efficient and performant querying capabilities.
+It uses OpenAI's language model to process queries quickly and accurately, providing rapid insights from your data.

+- **Flexible and Expressive**: Whether you need to filter, aggregate, sort, or transform your data, pandas-LLM allows you to express your requirements flexibly and expressively.
+You can perform complex operations on your dataframes with ease using human-readable language.

+- **Intelligent Results**: The library returns the results of your queries in a concise and understandable format.
+You can extract valuable insights from your data without complex code or manual analysis.

+With pandas-llm, you can unlock the power of natural language querying and effortlessly execute complex pandas queries.
+Let the library handle the intricacies of data manipulation while you focus on gaining insights and making data-driven decisions.

 ## Installation